Jackela/extrasensory_analysis/config/README.md

 # Configuration Guide

 ## Overview
-All analysis parameters are configured via `config/proposal.yaml`.
+All analysis parameters are configured via YAML files in `config/presets/` or custom configs.
 The pipeline validates required fields on startup and raises errors for missing/invalid values.

+**See also**:
+- `config/template.yaml` - Full parameter reference with documentation
+- `config/presets/README.md` - Pre-configured analysis profiles
+- `INSTALLATION.md` - Setup and quick start guide

 ## Required Fields